asu-cis-capstone/course-info/assignments/scavenger_hunt.md

 Over the course of the semester, attend three professional meetups or user group meetings.
 There are dozens of these meetings on technology and business topics in the Phoenix area.
 For each one, write a couple of paragraphs about what the group was, where and when, what the speaker topic was, and your general impressions of the meeting.
 Tell us if you'd recommend this group for other students.
 Submit these write-ups via Blackboard (1 file, 3 files, whatever works).

+I recommend you bring business cards, network, and just see who you meet and what you learn.
+Now you have a real project to talk about, so talk about it!

 Here's a list of meetups that I know about:

 - Phoenix Scrum Users Group (http://phxsug.org)